lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ```
 Reboot the computer.

-Should you experience issues you cna akways undo the change by typing:
+Should you experience issues, you can always undo the change by typing:
 ```
 sudo rm -v /etc/systemd/system/tmp.mount
 ```